 Congratulations to the AFC's Doughboys, NFC's Whackers, and PFC's CHEMDAWGS for winning their respective conferences.
 Their championship jerseys are below.
-Green's Doughboys won the Liberty Bowl, and his championship helmet is in the pipeline.
+Green's Doughboys won the Liberty Bowl, and his championship helmet is beautiful.

 The three conference champions will submit their Week 17 lineup to the Commissioner before the games begin.
 The conference champion with the highest combined score over Weeks 16-17 will be crowned OIL Champions, have their name engraved on the Tenequer Memorial Trophy, and receive a custom team mini-helmet.

 SHAWNEE — What a way to finish off a championship season.
 After a star-studded season that included a 10-3 record, Kevin Pyle and Lucky Enuf rode rookie QB Sam Darnold and free-agent signing C.J.
 Anderson to a championship Sunday, beating the Whackers 163.95-154.30 for their third championship in 13 seasons.
 The matchup was a re-match of the very first OIL Bowl in 2006.